Jack Della Maddalena: Ultimate Fighting Championship

 Della Maddalena was scheduled to make his UFC debut against The Ultimate Fighter: Brazil 3 middleweight winner Warlley Alves on 22 January 2022 at UFC 270.
 However, Alves pulled out in early January due to undisclosed reasons and he was replaced by promotional newcomer Pete Rodriguez.
 Della Maddalena won the bout via TKO in the first round.

 Della Maddalena faced Ramazan Emeev on 11 June 2022 at UFC 275.
 He won the fight via TKO in round one.
 This win earned him the Performance of the Night award.

 Della Maddalena faced Danny Roberts on 19 November 2022 at UFC Fight Night: Nzechukwu vs. Cuțelaba.
 He won the fight via technical knockout in round one.
 With this win, Della Maddalena earned his second straight Performance of the Night bonus.

 Della Maddalena faced Randy Brown on 12 February 2023 at UFC 284.
 He won the bout via first round submission.
 The win earned him the Performance of the Night award.

 Della Maddalena was scheduled to face Sean Brady on 8 July 2023 at UFC 290.
 However, on 30 June, Brady withdrew from the bout due to an undisclosed injury.
 He was replaced by promotional newcomer Josiah Harrell.
 The day before the event on 7 July, Harrell was pulled from the fight due to being diagnosed with Moyamoya disease during his pre-fight medical screening and the bout was scrapped.

 Della Maddalena faced promotional newcomer Bassil Hafez on 15 July 2023 at UFC Fight Night: Holm vs. Bueno Silva.
 He won the bout via split decision.
 Both fighters earned the Fight of the Night bonus.

 Della Maddalena faced Kevin Holland on 16 September 2023 at UFC Fight Night 227.
 He won the bout by split decision.
 16 out of 16 media scorecards scored it for Della Maddalena.

 Della Maddalena faced Gilbert Burns on 9 March 2024 at UFC 299.
 He won the fight by technical knockout in the third round.
 This fight earned him another Performance of the Night award.

 UFC Welterweight Champion

 Della Maddalena was scheduled to face former UFC Welterweight Champion Leon Edwards in the main event on 22 March 2025 at UFC Fight Night 255.
 However, he was pulled from that fight in order to compete against Belal Muhammad for the UFC Welterweight Championship on 10 May 2025 at UFC 315.
 Della Maddalena won the bout and the championship via unanimous decision.
 This fight earned him another Fight of the Night award.

 On 28 August 2025, it was announced that Della Maddalena would face former UFC Lightweight Champion Islam Makhachev, who vacated the lightweight title at UFC 317, on 15 November 2025 at UFC 322.
 Della Maddalena lost the championship by unanimous decision.

+Post-championship

+Della Maddalena faced Carlos Prates on May 2, 2026 in the main event at UFC Fight Night 275.
+He lost the fight by technical knockout in the third round.